 - Miles until the next waypoint

 - Next water information (south and northbound)

-There are also options to show the waypoint on both the map and the elevation profile.
+From each waypoint’s detail screen, there are also options to show the waypoint on both the map and the elevation profile (a very useful feature).

 THE SEARCH | Guthook Guides: Hike & Bike Offline features an excellent search function that provides instant results based on what you enter.
 It searches both waypoint names and descriptions so if you type “XXX Pass” you may get XXX Pass and XXX Trailhead as results.
 It’s very easy (and quick) to scroll through and see your results – 10/10, would search again.